AE9RB/closure-script/README.md

 * Every Google Closure compiler option is supported.
 * Easy to install rack middleware.
 Works in frameworks or stand-alone.
 * Thread-safe.
 Can handle hundreds of requests per second on a single Mongrel.
-* Performance tuned caching strategy that won't manifest stale pages in development.
+* Performance-tuned caching strategy that won't manifest stale pages in development.
 * On-the-fly deps.js generation with source change detection.
 Never think about this again.
 * Compiler checks File.mtime and won't run if you haven't modified source.
 * Completely replaces python tools.
 Only dependencies are Java, Ruby and Rack.